No fail recipe for traditional filled donuts for Hanukkah

 1 tsp. salt

 coconut oil for frying (enough so that your oil is at least 3 inches deep in a heavy pot)

 - Mix yeast and sugar in hot water in a two cup measuring cup or small bowl (see video for how to get the perfect temp water without a thermometer!). stir gently then let sit for 5 minutes till yeast is dissolved and starting to expand.

 - Pour yeast and sugar mixture into mixer and add 4 cups flour.
 Mix until combined.

-- Add the egg yolks and then the whole egg one at a time to the dough, mixing completely before adding the next one.
+- Add the eggs one at a time to the dough, mixing completely before adding the next one.

 - Add the salt and optional flavorings to the dough.

 - Turn mixer on medium and add flour, one cup at a time, until dough forms a ball and cleans the sides of the bowl.
 Touch test the dough and make sure it’s not too sticky.
 It should not come off on your finger when you poke it.

 - Add the butter and mix until it is fully incorporated into the dough.
 Set a timer and knead the dough for 15 minutes – this is key to getting a great rise on your donut!